All sex establishments require a licence issued by the local authority, as per Schedule 3 of the Local Government (Miscellaneous Provisions) Act 1982.

 The plan may include a legend through which the matters mentioned or referred to above are sufficiently illustrated by the use of symbols on the plan.

-Applicants for a grant of a licence need to advertise their application in a local newspaper.
-This advertisement must be made no later than seven days after the date of the application and must be published on at least one occasion.
+Applicants must advertise their application in a local newspaper.
+The advertisement must be made no later than seven days after the date of the application and must be published on at least one occasion.